 Right now my life consists of juggling housekeeping, potty training, schedule keeping… ect.
 With a two-year-old and a 5-month-old, my days are hardly dull or easy.
 Ruby loves to climb, and get into everything that is not her toys, even though she has a whole room dedicated to her and her entertainment.
 She also loves her brother, and there is rarely a moment when I am not telling her to be careful and not love him so aggressively.
 But he adores it and loves the attention she gives him.

-I honestly have a hard time remembering what it is like to be without them both, and though the days and nights are long, the years are short.
-I try my hardest to make the days memorable and fun, even if that means letting a toddler “help” me with dishes.
-I am also taking an online Maternal Support Practitioner ( aka Doula) course, which makes Thursday bedtime just that much more crazy.
+It’s hard to remember what it is like to be without them both, and though the days and nights are long, the years are short.
+I try my hardest to make the days memorable and fun.
+Even if that means letting a toddler “help” me with dishes.
+I am also taking an online Maternal Support Practitioner ( aka Doula) course.
+This makes Thursday bedtime just that much more crazy.

 My Daily Struggles